 Mortality rates were based on the RP-2000 report's "Combined Healthy Table" and "Combined Disabled Table".
 The Society of Actuaries publishes this document.
 The OSA applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
 Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.

-There were changes in methods and assumptions since the last valuation.
+Actuarial results reflect the following changes in assumptions and methods since the last valuation.